 Take in a Tango Show or Two

-If you didn’t already know, the tango dance was originally choreographed in local brothels in and around Argentina and Uruguay.
-It is known as the traditional dance of both countries.
+If you didn’t already know, the tango dance was originally choreographed in local brothels in and around Argentina and Uruguay in the 19th century.
+But it really took off at the beginning of the 20th century.
+It was spread to North America and Europe due to the accessibility of record distribution.
+It is known as the traditional dance of both Argentina and Uruguay.
+It owes its unique style to both country’s immigrants, drawing on African, European, and indigenous influences.
 Along with tango, they also introduce you to the dance and song known as Malonga.
 You can enjoy a dinner and the show at Tango Porteno, the El Viejo Almacen, and even El Querandi.
 All are known to be great tourist destinations for the Tango and Malonga.

 Go Shopping on Calle Florida (Street)

 Calle Flordia, also known as Florida Street, is the best spot for your shopping excursion and is car-free for pedestrians since 1971.
 You can admire the local street art, as well as retail stores, restaurants, statues, and a shopping mall.
 In the evening there are street performers, tango singers and dancers, and even comedy acts.
 It became a popular shopping street due to its proximity to the Financial District.

 And while you are in Buenos Aires, Argentina, there is no excuse not to visit Iguazu Falls in the North.
 You came all the way here, didn’t you?
 So do one more quick flight, as it is worth it!